 Welcome to Day #25 of 100 Days of Travel!
-While traveling safely around Macedonia and Albania this autumn, I am also occasionally reviewing the gear that makes my travel possible.
+While traveling safely around Macedonia this autumn, I am also occasionally reviewing the gear that makes my travel possible.
 Today, I’m giving my thoughts on my trusty Allpa Travel Pack from Cotopaxi.

 Every adventurer dreams of the ideal bag for hitting the road and over the last 15 years, a lot of travel bags have come through my life.
 I’ve been traveling with the Allpa Travel Pack now for nearly 15 months including 32 music festivals, 24 countries, and one very long lockdown in Spain.
 Between overnight train rides, week-long camping trips, and so many flights that I’ve lost count, here’s my rundown on what I like, love, and don’t love about this pack.

 From Cotopaxi: “With its intuitive design, the Allpa makes it easy to stay organized and minimalist on impromptu road trips and international voyages.”